stanford-centaur/Soy/README.md

 ``./build/Soy [problem].mps --solution-file solution.txt``

 This will invoke Soy on the problem.
+It will print `sat` if a feasible solution is found, and `unsat` if the input is infeasible.
-If a feasible solution is found, it will dump the feasible solution in "solution.txt".
+Moreover, If a feasible solution is found, it will dump the feasible solution in `solution.txt`.

 ## Contributing
 We welcome both code contribution and benchmark contribution to test our solver.